Foundation / Corporation

 Please note: Funding is not intended to be used to pay for construction or renovations.

-Applications can be delivered in person to one of the Children and Families First offices, faxed, emailed or received by mail no later than 5:00 PM the day of the deadline.
+Applications can be delivered in person to one of the Children and Families First offices, faxed, emailed or received by mail no later than noon on the day of the deadline.

 Click on the links in the Supporting Documents section below to download the application, FAQs, and Optional Supplemental Funding-Caring for Children Self-Assessment form.